 - Water Tips Newsletter8 North & East Metro Groundwater Management Area project update

 - Water Tips Newsletter9 North & East Metro Groundwater Management Area project Update

 Water Projects & Events

-MnTAP continues a new project through December 2017 to identify water conservation opportunities aimed at industrial water users in Washington County.
-This project is supported by Washington County and has goals for MnTAP staff to conduct three water efficiency assessments at interested facilities located in the county, and for one intern project conducted in summer 2017.
+MnTAP continues last year’s project from 2017 now through December 2018 to identify water conservation opportunities aimed at industrial water users in Washington County.
+This project continues to be supported by Washington County and has goals for MnTAP staff to conduct an additional one to two water efficiency assessments at interested facilities located in the county, and another intern project conducted in summer 2018.